lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

-    The atoms of the edges as selected within the *carbon_top* and *carbon_bot* groups are represented with a different color:
+    The atoms of the edges as selected within the *carbon_top* and *carbon_bot* groups can be represented with a different color.

 .. figure:: ../figures/level1/breaking-a-carbon-nanotube/colored-edge-undef-dark.png
     :alt: CNT in graphene in vacuum image VMD